MudSnail/MidTerm/README.md

 # MidTerm
 Lighthouse Labs midterm project.
+This project was done in partnership with [Chantal Deguire](https://github.com/MetaStar2020).

 # Problem:
 Historicailly crimes have been decreasing in New York City.
 However our main question is where police resources are most needed during major events like pandemics.